hashicorp/vault-client-go/README.md

 )
 ```

-#### Adding Custom Headers and Custom Query Parameters
+#### Adding Custom Headers and Appending Query Parameters

-The library allows adding custom headers and query parameters to all requests:
+The library allows adding custom headers and appending query parameters to all
+requests. `vault.WithQueryParameters` is primarily intended for the generic
+`client.Read`, `client.ReadRaw`, `client.List`, and `client.Delete`:

 ```go
 resp, err := client.Read(